sebastianperezparra/portfolio/README.md

 ## 🔎 Business Problem & Objective
 Home Credit Group seeks to expand financial inclusion by offering loans to individuals who lack traditional credit histories.
 The challenge is that many applicants present **high uncertainty and financial risk**.
-**Objective:** Build a predictive model that estimates the probability of default, enabling smarter loan approvals while reducing losses.
+**Our Objective as Data Scientists:** Build a predictive model that estimates the probability of default, enabling smarter loan approvals while reducing losses.

 ## 💡 Group’s Solution
 Our team designed a machine learning pipeline that:

 - **Engineered features** from multiple relational tables (credit bureau, previous applications, demographics).
-- Tested several models including **logistic regression (baseline and regularized), random forests, and neural networks**.
+- Tested several models, including **logistic regression (baseline and regularized), random forests, and neural networks**.
+- Conducted experiments using both **R and Python packages** to validate results across different environments and packages.
 - Selected **Random Forests** as the best-performing model, balancing accuracy (AUC ≈ 0.734) and interpretability.
 - Incorporated **external credit scores (EXT_SOURCE variables)** and employment/credit features as key drivers of default.
 - Proposed a **cutoff threshold (0.49)** to reject the riskiest 5% of applicants, reducing default rates from 8% to ~6.9% and avoiding ~$16M in annual losses per 100k loans.